cfultz/alma8-warewulf-template-ohpc/README.md

 # AlmaLinux 8 Warewulf Template for OpenHPC

 I'm in the process of converting my current OpenHPC cluster to AlmaLinux from Rocky.
-The instructions provided by OpenHPC have the defaults of Ubuntu, Debian, CentOS, OpenSuse,SLES, and Rocky.
+The instructions provided by OpenHPC have the defaults of Ubuntu, Debian, CentOS, OpenSuse, SLES, and Rocky.
 But what if you want AlmaLinux?
 Use this template!

 #### Please Note
-Your master node will already need to have AlmaLinux 8.8 installed
+Your master node will already need to have AlmaLinux 8.8 installed.
+To convert your CentOS 8 or Rocky 8 system in place, use [almalinux-deploy](https://github.com/AlmaLinux/almalinux-deploy) so you can save the hassel of reinstallation.

 ## How to use